vannguyengd/gooddata-ui/docs/15_props__drillable_item.md

 **Use of catalog export**

 `drillableItems` property can be set up via MD file acquired with the [catalog export package](02_start__catalog_export.md) via `HeaderPredicates.objMatch` function.
-This removes the necessity to search through the exported MD file or grey pages for the metric/attribute identifier or uri.
+This removes the necessity to search through the exported MD file or grey pages for the measure/attribute identifier or uri.

-If the `localIdentifier` does not match, attribute or metric is checked by its objRef.
-If the matching is done base on the object reference, all appearances of this attribute or measure will become drillable.
+If the `localIdentifier` does not match, attribute or measure is checked by its objRef.
+If the matching is done based on the objRef, all appearances of this attribute or measure will become drillable.

 ```jsx